Skip to main content

 Allow network egress

-The sign-in flow reaches login.microsoftonline.com in addition to your Foundry endpoint.
+The sign-in flow reaches login.microsoftonline.com in addition to your Microsoft Foundry endpoint.
 Both hosts are included automatically in the Egress Requirements section of the in-app configuration window when these keys are set.

 Configure the app

-Open the in-app configuration window (Developer → Configure third-party inference).
+Open the in-app configuration window (Developer → Configure Third-Party Inference…).
 In the Connection section, set Inference provider to Foundry, then fill in the Foundry credentials card with the values for whichever authentication approach you chose:

 FieldAPI keyIn-app Entra ID sign-in